Look what I found.

 Toast.
 While pre-heating the oven to 350°F, toast the almonds on a cookie sheet.
 This should take about 10 minutes.
-Stay close to the oven – the scent of almond fills the kitchen, take them out.
+Stay close to the oven – when the scent of almond fills the kitchen, take them out.
 Let them cool and then roughly chop them.

 Beat.
 In a bowl, beat together the first 3 eggs, sugar, vanilla, orange blossom water, and orange zest.

 Stir.
 Sift together the flour, cocoa powder, baking soda, and salt and gradually stir into the wet ingredients until the dough comes together.
 Mix in the chopped toasted almonds.
 The dough will be thick and sticky.

 Shape.
 Line a cookie sheet with parchment paper.
 Flour your hands a tiny bit and shape the dough into two logs.
 Lightly brush them with beaten egg white (freeze the yolk for the next time you want to make pâte sucrée) and sprinkle with turbinado sugar.

 Bake.
 Bake for 25 minutes until the dough feels firm to the touch.

 Cool.
 Remove the logs and cool on a rack for about 15 minutes.